TJWphd/logo/README.md

 ## Acknowledgements

 Thanks to John Young, Zac Warner, and Sangeetha Kaliaperumal at edX/UC Berkeley Full-Stack Bootcamp for teaching, TAing, and tutoring me through this project.
-Thanks also to my classmates Tala Awwad and Art Camacho whom I study with, for bouncing ideas back and forth and UX/bug testing.
-Thank to my classmate Alex Mena who helped me with inquirer and shapes in javascript on this project.
+Thanks also to my classmate Alex Mena who helped me with inquirer and shapes in javascript on this project.
+Zac got me through the test building and testing.

 ## Contact